-We will provide a safe, secure and relaxed environment where children can gain confidence and expand their social development, reflecting the aims and values of Building the Ambition.
+We will provide a safe, secure and relaxed environment where children can gain confidence and expand their social development, reflecting the aims and values of Realising the Ambition.

-In order to achieve this, the club will create an atmosphere which is fun, enjoyable, child-centred and in which each child is respected and their individual potential is valued.
+In order to achieve this, we will create an atmosphere that is fun, enjoyable, child-centered and in which each child is respected and their individual potential is valued.

 - Make your child feel welcome and secure by showing care and consideration.